-The attorneys at Franzblau Dratch, P.C. are ready to assist you with all of your legal requirements.
+The attorneys at The Dratch Law Firm, P.C. are ready to assist you with all of your legal requirements.
 Our staff is well versed in the intricacies of the laws, judicial decisions and legal precedents.
 Our comprehensive range of services include, but are not limited to, the specialties below.
 Please contact us with any questions, our staff is standing by to assist you.
 Telephone: 973-992-3700.

 Personal Injury litigation of all forms represents a significant portion of the firm’s practice.
 This practice group includes litigators with broad litigation experience in the following areas: